Scalar perturbations on the normal and self-accelerating branch of a DGP brane and $\sigma_8$: Statistical analysis and data

 where

-where $\sigma_i$ is the variance of each measurement.\\ In order to constrain $\sigma_8$ according to (\ref{eq:chi2fsigma8}) we need to compute (\ref{fsigma8a}) for each $a_i$ of Table \ref{tab:rsd} and for that we have to solve (\ref{eqtrianglea}) as it is described in Section \ref{sec:scalarperturbations}.
+where $\sigma_i$ is the variance of each measurement.\\ To constrain $\sigma_8$ according to (\ref{eq:chi2fsigma8}) we need to compute (\ref{fsigma8a}) for each $a_i$ of Table \ref{tab:rsd} and for that we have to solve (\ref{eqtrianglea}) as it is described in Section \ref{sec:scalarperturbations}.
 We do this using the best-fit values for the parameters of the models shown in Table \ref{tab:nor1} and Table \ref{tab:nor2} for the normal branch and in Table \ref{tab:self_acc} for the self-accelerating branch.
-We set as initial condition $\triangle/a_i=1$, where $a_i$ is the initial value of $a$ and because we are interested in the matter dominated era $a_i=0.01$.
-As $\sigma_8$ corresponds to the density root mean square (rms) fluctuations with spheres of radius on scales of about $8h^{-1}$Mpc, we solve this differential equation for $k=(h/8)$Mpc$^{-1}$ where $h=H_0/100$ and $H_0$ is the best-fit value found for the sum of data shown in Table \ref{tab:nor1} and Table \ref{tab:nor2} for the normal branch, and Table \ref{tab:self_acc} for the self-accelerating branch.
+We set as initial condition $\triangle_m/a_i=1$, where $a_i$ is the initial value of $a$ and because we are interested in the matter-dominated era, $a_i=0.01$.
+As $\sigma_8$ corresponds to the density rms fluctuations with spheres of radius on scales of about $8h^{-1}$Mpc, we solve this differential equation for $k=(h/8)$Mpc$^{-1}$ where $h=H_0/(100$ km s$^{-1}$ Mpc$^{-1}$) and $H_0$ is the best-fit value found for the sum of data shown in Table \ref{tab:nor1} and Table \ref{tab:nor2} for the normal branch, and Table \ref{tab:self_acc} for the self-accelerating branch.\\ It is important to mention that the substitution of $k=(h/8)$ Mpc$^{-1}$ in equation \ref{eqtrianglea} samples $\triangle_m$ at the wavelength corresponding to this scale, as it can be seen equation \ref{eqtrianglea} of $\triangle_m$ depends on the scale and therefore $f\sigma_8$ (eq. \ref{fsigma8a}) depends on $k$.
+This approximation is commonly employed in cosmological literature when the analysis centers on the relative growth of perturbations on cluster scales, especially if the matter power spectrum shape is close to standard forms and the focus is on the growth factor evolution rather than a full power spectrum integration.
+For instance, \cite{ishak2006probing} employ a similar approach in testing modified gravity models, using the growth factor evaluated at a characteristic scale to approximate $\sigma_8$ variations, arguing it captures the main behavior relevant for comparing model predictions with observations.
+The validity of this approximation relies on the scale dependence of growth being mild around $k=h/8$ Mpc$^{-1}$, but as it can be seen in Figure \ref{fig:growthfactor} the evolution of $\triangle_m$ is the same for different values of $k$ in both branches.
+And this is confirmed in Figure \ref{fig:difference} where we plot the difference of $\triangle_m/a$ between $k=0.125h$ and $k=0.002h$ and it can be seen that is approximately zero.